 Examples include:

-• Hosting a charity run or walk in memory of the loved one.
+- Hosting a charity run or walk in memory of a loved one.

 Celebration of Life Party Ideas at a Glance